Who Censored Roger Rabbit?: Plot

-With Roger's murderer disposed of, Valiant concludes that the DeGreasy murderer was the original Roger Rabbit himself.
-Roger's motive was that Rocco had stolen Jessica from him, and he generated the doppelganger to be an alibi.
-He intended to plant the murder weapon at Valiant's office making him the fall guy but was shot by the Genie when he accidentally summoned it.
-The doppelganger confirms the truth and confesses that he "had it planned for days".
+With Roger's murderer disposed of, Valiant concludes that Rocco's murderer was the original Roger Rabbit himself.
+Roger's motive was that Rocco had stolen Jessica from him, and he generated the doppelgänger to be an alibi.
+He intended to plant the murder weapon at Valiant's office, framing him, but was shot by the Genie when he accidentally summoned it.
+The doppelgänger confirms the truth and confesses that he "had it planned for days".
 However, for clearing his name and befriending him despite what he did and tried to do afterwards, he praises Valiant for his morals (calling him "a real stand-up guy").
-Roger gives Valiant a final heartfelt goodbye before disintegrating.
+Doppelgänger-Roger gives Valiant a final heartfelt goodbye before disintegrating.

 Edition differences

 The different covers used for the book give different impressions.
 The first is darker in tone and only shows a shadowed Roger from the back, while Valiant's face is unshaven.
 It focused on the two in a close-up with a black background.
 A later edition showed a cleanshaven Valiant while Roger's face was brightly shown.
 It was panned out and showed the city during day in the background.
 It also showed a speech bubble coming from Roger saying "Help!
 I'm stuck in a mystery of double-crossers, steamy broads, and killer cream pies."
-Both show author Gary K. Wolf modeling as Valiant.
+Both show author Gary K. Wolf modelling as Valiant.